How to Test Air Quality in Your Home

 STEP 3: Perform a radon test at home.

 Radon gas naturally occurs as a byproduct of the breakdown of the uranium found in certain rocks and soil.
-The gas can seep its way into a home through the foundation until the gas reaches harmful levels.
+The gas can seep its way into a home through the foundation until it reaches harmful levels.

 Radon tests detect levels of the gas over time.
-Short-term tests take about 90 days or less, while long-term tests can take several months.
-The results from these tests usually require a lab to interpret results.
-Continuous tests monitor radon levels at all times and alert you if radon is detected.
+Short-term tests take 90 days or less, while long-term tests can take several months.
+The results from these tests are usually interpreted by a lab.
+Continuous tests monitor radon levels at all times and alert you if high levels of radon are detected.

-Depending on the type of radon test, the test may require installing detection sheets or other methods in an area suggested by the manufacturer.
+Depending on the type of radon test you use, the testing process may require installing detection sheets or other materials in an area suggested by the manufacturer.
 The key is to follow the instructions on the test.

-This continuous, battery- or USB-operated radon monitor measures indoor radon levels, temperature, and humidity and integrates with the Airthings mobile app for remote alerts.
+This continuous, battery- or USB-operated radon monitor measures indoor radon levels, temperature, and humidity and integrates with the Airthings mobile app to provide the user remote alerts.

-Carbon monoxide is an odorless poisonous gas that causes confusion, dizziness, and headaches before it causes a loss of consciousness and death.
-Carbon monoxide detectors are fairly standard along with smoke detectors.
-However, if you have an older home you may need to add a carbon monoxide detector to your home safety plan.
+Carbon monoxide (CO) is an odorless, poisonous gas that causes confusion, dizziness, and headaches before it causes a loss of consciousness and death.
+Many smoke detectors these days are combination smoke and carbon monoxide detectors.
+It’s critically important to have both types of detectors in your home, so you’ll want to make sure that your home safety plan monitors both smoke and carbon monoxide.

-Our Recommendation: Kidde Nighthawk Carbon Monoxide Detector – Get at Amazon.com for $33.89
+Our Recommendation: Kidde Nighthawk Carbon Monoxide Detector – Get it at Amazon for $34.99

-Mold requires removal by scrubbing and using a mold-killing cleaner like borax.
+• Stay on top of mold removal and prevention around the home.
+If you find mold, try scrubbing it with a mold-killing cleaner like bleach or borax.
 For delicate surfaces, you can use dish soap or diluted white vinegar.
 Unfortunately, you may not be able to remove mold from porous surfaces, and they may need to be replaced.

 Carbon monoxide is incredibly dangerous.
-If you suspect carbon monoxide in high or low doses, leave the area.
-Open windows and doors to ventilate the gas.
-Get outside where you can breathe uncontaminated quality air to release the gas from your body.
+If you suspect that there’s carbon monoxide in your home in high or low doses, leave at once.
+Open windows and doors, and get outside into the fresh air.
 Contact the proper authorities to get you and the home checked for carbon monoxide poisoning.